About the OSA Crusaders Summer Select Boys Program

 The OSA Crusaders are proud to bring you the BEST summer basketball program in the Midwest!
 Our advanced structure of competition, team practices, and biweekly academies will allow players to significantly improve fundamentally, play a schedule that is second to none, and for high school players, receive opportunities from a college exposure standpoint that are unprecedented for Nebraska players!

-15, 16 and 17-Year Old OSA Crusaders adidas Boys Teams (current freshman/sophomores/juniors)
+15, 16 and 17-Year Old OSA Crusaders ADIDAS GAUNTLET Boys Teams

 Over the course of the last several years, the OSA Crusaders have proven to be the premier grassroots basketball program in the state of Nebraska along with being one of the top programs in the Midwest.
 In assisting multiple athletes each year reach their goal of playing collegiate basketball, the Crusaders have also often found themselves making deep runs in national tournaments squaring off against nationally known shoe circuit teams.

-The OSA Crusaders are excited to continue our relationship and enter into our 2nd year into the highly prestigious ADIDAS Gauntlet.
-As proven in year one, the competition level and opportunities to exposure to college coaches are truly second to none!
-All three of our high school ADIDAS teams have been invited to participate in the GOLD Gauntlet Series, which will give our players an opportunity that few in Nebraska have– the chance to compete on the biggest stage in AAU basketball.
+The OSA Crusaders are proud of our continued relationship with Adidas, as we enter into our 3rdyear into the highly prestigious ADIDAS Gauntlet.
+As proven in years one and two, the competition level and opportunities for exposure to college coaches are truly second to none!
+All three of our high school ADIDAS teams will participate in the GOLD Gauntlet Series, which will give our players an opportunity that few in Nebraska have– the chance to compete on the biggest stage in AAU basketball.
 Our national teams will also play a competitive schedule, and our players will gain exposure and play in front of a large number of college coaches during the crucial live NCAA recruiting periods!